-Paul Wahasaypa—Siha Tooskin—knows from the teachings of his family how important it is to always give back.
-Whether we are taking berries or plants from the earth, eggs from a duck’s nest, or knowledge from a learned person, it is so important to offer a gift back to show honour and appreciation.
-Join Paul and his teacher Ms. Baxter to find out what they discover about the protocol of offering the tobacco plant.
+Paul Wahasaypa—Siha Tooskin—knows that whether we are taking berries or plants from the earth or knowledge from a learned person it is so important to offer a gift back to show honour and appreciation.
+Join Paul and his teacher Mrs. Baxter to find out what they discover about the protocol of offering the tobacco plant.

 The Siha Tooskin Knows series uses vivid narratives and dazzling illustrations in contemporary settings to share stories about an 11-year-old Nakota boy.

 Among The Globe and Mail's twelve children’s books that will inspire and enlightenThe Globe and Mail

 Among Best Books for Kids & Teens, a starred selection of exceptional caliberThe Canadian Children's Book Centre (CCBC)

 #SihaTooskinKnows…, with its words and illustrations, is a love letter to our family, culture, resilience, and pride.Tanya Talaga, journalist and author